Starcounter/Docs/guides/puppet-web-apps/html-view-guidelines/README.md

 ### Guideline 4: Create the Presentation in `starcounter-composition`

-As outlined in guideline 1, the presentation of the HTML template should be included within the `<template is="starcounter-composition">`.
+As outlined in guideline 1, the presentation of the HTML view should be included within the `<template is="starcounter-composition">`.

-The following syntax is used to distribute the content in the shadow DOM: `<content select="[slot='AppName/ElementName']"></content>`.
+The following syntax is used to distribute the content in the Shadow DOM: `<content select="[slot='AppName/ElementName']"></content>`.

 Consider the following HTML view with three elements at the root: